 Who are the (acknowledged or self-proclaimed) experts in this particular field?
 Do they have criticisms of the study that you haven’t thought of, or do they generally support it?
 Don’t neglect to do this!
 But do it last, so you are better prepared to think critically about what other people say.

 Use the OhioLINK Catalog to find and request books in college and university libraries throughout Ohio.
 Enter your search terms (keywords, etc.) in the search box on this page and click search.
-When you get to the results list page in the OhioLINK Catalog, you will notice your search terms in search box there.
-In order to access the results, you need to click Search again next to the search box at the top of the page in order to access the records in the OhioLINK results list.
+On the results list page for the OhioLINK Catalog, you will need to click the Search button located next to the search box at the top of the page in order to access the records in the OhioLINK results list.

 Databases for Literary Research